mumbleskates/bilrost/README.md

   except when they are included in a `Message` struct (or [have `Message` derived themselves](#deriving-message-for-enums)).

-And then there are the four traits for the different message decoding
+And then there are the five traits for the different [message encoding and decoding](#encoding-and-decoding-messages) capabilities:
-capabilities:
+* `Message`
 * `OwnedMessage`
 * `BorrowedMessage`
 * `DistinguishedOwnedMessage`